Tautvydas Šležas: Playing career

 Born in Kaunas, Lithuania, Šležas started his professional career 2006 with Bremena-KTU Tauragė of the National Basketball League.

 Two years later, he signed with Lietuvos rytas Vilnius, as one of the most promising young players in Lithuania, but he rarely stepped on the court for the team, and was loaned for to its junior team Perlas Vilnius.

 On 11 September 2011, signed a one-year contract with Juventus Utena.
 On 7 October 2011, playing in his second game of the season, Šležas suffered an ankle injury, which kept him out of the lineup for four months.
 After playing with Prienai and Dzūkija Alytus, Šležas left Lithuania in 2014, when he signed with the Fürstenfeld Panthers of the Österreichische Basketball Bundesliga (ÖBL).
 In 2015 he signed with Cáceres Patrimonio de la Humanidad of LEB Oro.
 On 25 January 2016, he became the MVP of the round 19 after scoring 21 points and grabbing 18 rebounds in an 81–78 win over Cocinas.com.

 Two weeks later, Šležas signed a contract until the end of the 2015–16 season with Dominion Bilbao Basket of Liga ACB.
 In summer of 2016, he signed a one-year contract with RETAbet.es GBC of LEB Oro.

 National team career

 Šležas played for the Lithuanian under-16 national team in the 2006 FIBA Europe Under-16 Championship.
 In 2008, he played for the Lithuanian under-18 national team in the 2008 FIBA Europe Under-18 Championship where they won silver medals, and was part of the team in the 2009 FIBA Under-19 World Championship.
 In 2010, he played for the Lithuanian under-20 national team in the 2010 FIBA Europe Under-20 Championship.

 Coaching career

-During the summertime Tautvydas individually works with such a high-profile players like Edgaras Ulanovas, Marius Grigonis, Tomas Dimša, Saulius Kulvietis, Paulius Sorokas, Paulius Murauskas and others.
+During the summertime Tautvydas individually works with players including Edgaras Ulanovas, Marius Grigonis, Brock Motum, Malik Monk, Paulius Valinskas, Paulius Murauskas and Martynas Pacevičius.

-On 1st of August 2022 officially became an assistant coach for BC Žalgiris-2.
+On 1st of August 2022 he officially became an assistant coach for BC Žalgiris-2.

+On 22nd of April 2023 he became National Basketball League (Lithuania) Champion with BC Žalgiris-2.

+On 16th of April 2025 he won National Basketball League (Lithuania) Bronze medal with BC Žalgiris-2.